Safe guide for exporting a car outside the EU

 What is an export declaration?

-An export declaration is a document required when you export goods, such as your car, to countries outside the EU.
-It is through this document that you report details about the car to Customs, which is a step to ensure that everything goes smoothly.
+An export declaration is a document required when you export goods, like your vehicle, to countries outside the EU.
+It is through this document that you report details about the car to the Swedish Customs, which is a step to ensure that everything goes smoothly.

 Sending your car on an international trip requires some paperwork: